robske110/IDDataLogger/README.md

 ### Setup for advanced users

+You can install this software using docker with the instructions [here](docs/docker.md).
+Alternatively continue with the instructions below for installing on a system directly:

 #### Prerequisites

 - PHP 8 cli with pdo-pgsql (or pdo-mysql), curl, gd, pcntl and dom